foundersandcoders/api-workshop/README.md

 - What is the request-response pattern and how does this relate to API requests?
 - What is http?
 - What is an xhr?
-- What does 'aynchronous' mean?
+- What does 'asynchronous' mean?

 ### Preparation